 5. Exercise a Bit of Ownership

-What makes adults learning significantly different to the kids learning is the fact that, kids like to follow the instructions provided.
-However, this is not the case with adults who like to exercise a bit of control over their learning activities.
+What makes adult learning significantly different to the way kids absorb information is the fact that kids like to follow the instructions provided.
+However, this is not the case with adults, who like to exercise a bit of control over their educational experience.

-This is perhaps why you will feel more comfortable while learning from online courses as they allow you to learn at your own pace, and at the comfort of your home.
+This is perhaps why you will feel more comfortable while learning from online courses, as they allow you to learn at your own pace and in the comfort of your home.